nebaughman/Katapult/README.md

 - The `api` project augments Javalin with a modular framework and dependency injection system.
 Example modules are included, which help with authentication and session management, database/DAO integration (via Exposed), HTTPS support, Mustache templates, CORS headers, and static Vue app hosting.

-- The `app` project includes an example Vue-Cli app, including Vue Router, Bootstrap, and FontAwesome, configured as an SPA (but supporting multiple entry points). `yarn build` copies `dist` to the API server's `resources/app`, where it is bundled and served as static content.
+- The `app` project includes an example Vue-Cli app, including Vue Router, Bootstrap, and FontAwesome, configured as a single-page-app. `yarn build` copies `dist` to the API server's `resources/app`, where it is bundled and served as static content.

 ### Deployment

-Create the single executable jar via `shadowJar` (see `buildjar.sh`).
+Create an executable jar via `shadowJar` (see `buildjar.sh`).
 All static resources (including Vue app) are bundled within the jar and served via Javalin/Jetty.

 A [Java Runtime Environment](https://java.com) is required to run Katapult.
 In general, execute a jar like: